jose-guedes-trilogy/KayakoAutotester/README.md

 ## Crawl & Mapping Service

 Use `scripts/crawl-kayako.ts` (or `npm run crawl:kayako`) to build and persist a navigation graph of the Kayako agent UI.
-The crawler:
+The crawler now:

-- Logs in via `LoginPage`, then breadth-first visits URLs that match the origin and optional include/exclude patterns.
+- Logs in via `LoginPage`, then breadth-first visits URLs that match the origin and optional include/exclude patterns (with throttling + retries).
-- Records node metadata (status, depth, parent, children) and adjacency edges.
+- Records rich node metadata: HTTP status/headers, redirect target, DOM hash + `diffStatus`, frame tree snapshot, hashed auth context (cookie metadata + localStorage keys), discovered link inventory (text, frame origin, data attributes), and optional per-node screenshots.
+- Tracks adjacency edges with the text/frame that discovered them so we can diff the sitemap between runs.
-- Writes results to `storage/map/graph.json`, maintaining multiple crawl sessions keyed by `crawlId`.
+- Writes results to `storage/map/graph.json`, maintains screenshots under `storage/map/screenshots/<crawlId>/`, and persists a resumeable frontier (`storage/map/frontier.json`) that remembers the queue/enqueued/visited sets.
 - Accepts `--crawl-id` to resume/update an existing crawl, otherwise generates a timestamped ID (e.g., `crawl-2025-11-26t13-50-00-000z`).

 ### CLI Flags